Durga200422/Effortless-Music-Demixing-Tool/README.md

 #### Dependency Challenges with Spleeter:

 -   Earlier, we explored Spleeter, another open-source model.
--   However, due to system capability issues, such as hardware limitations and dependency complexities, we could not achieve the desired performance.
+-   However, due to system capability issues, such as hardware limitations and dependency complexities, i could not achieve the desired performance.
 #### File Format Conversion:

 -   While torchaudio is the default library for conversion, it occasionally fails.

--   To address this, we integrated pydub as a fallback for reliable WAV conversion.
+-   To address this, i integrated pydub as a fallback for reliable WAV conversion.

     #### Why WAV?